Costa Rica active naturalist private custom nature tour

-This adventure in nature was designed for a family of six: 2 parents, 3 kids 7 to 14, and Rose, one very active 72 year old grandmother.
-She wanted her family to see nature without crowds of people and to experience several different ecological systems.
+This adventure in nature was designed for a family of six: 2 parents, 3 kids 7 to 19, and Rose, one very active 72 year old grandmother.
+She wanted her family to see nature and several different ecological systems without being pushed along by a crowd.
 She wanted all the others in her group to get enough adventure to use up their energy.
-She wanted her grandchildren to meet the real people who lived and worked in each area — cane workers, fishermen, dairy farmers, teachers, shopkeepers.
+She wanted her grandchildren to meet real people who lived and worked in Costa Rica — farmers, ranchers, fishermen, teachers, shopkeepers.
 And she wanted everyone to take part in every activity.

 Trip Itinerary